imrajdas/serverless-apps/readme.md

-## Serverless function to upload base64 image to AWS S3 bucket
+## Serverless App

-Base64 Image ---> s3 Bucket
+# This project is under development mode.